department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/utility.md

 For every context use of a concept encoded as a string, we presume they are unique within that context.
 The context identifies a specific ConceptMap, and a lookup of the string in that ConceptMap will result in the mapped standard code value.

 A failure to find a ConceptMap can be recorded simply as the given string.
-These cases should be logged for evaluation and possibily update of the given ConceptMap.
+These cases should be logged for evaluation and possible update of the given ConceptMap.

 ##### UCUM code